Mosamorphing/WTF-React/12_React Router/readme.md

 export default ProfilePage;
 ```

-Then in main.jsx, we have to create a new route in router which is going to house each particular user's profile.
+Then in main.jsx, we have to create a new route in router which will house each particular user's profile.

 ```javascript
 import UserDetails from './pages/UserDetails'